JohnEarnest/Octo/Chip8 Programming.md

 Framerate
 ---------
 The Chip8 specification doesn't say how fast programs should run.
-Experimentally, you may find that various games seem intended to run at different speed.
+Experimentally, you may find that various games seem intended to run at different speeds.
 Pong.ch8, for example, is pretty playable when the game runs at about 7 chip8 cycles per frame and a framerate of 60fps.
 Many interpreters make it possible to adjust their speed for each game.
 This is less than ideal, however, as it requires players to experiment.
 Let's consider a very simple program which moves a sprite on the screen at a fixed rate:

 	:data box
 		0b11110000